The BIG IDEA

 Allow the group to discuss.
 There are many reasons.
 Most of them involve a lack of understanding because there isn’t much of a relationship.
 They might have a lack of common ground.
 They might be fearful of something that is different and new and prefer to stay in their comfort zone.
 They may even simply fear that they will lose social standing with their friends if they are seen with someone who is different.
 Help your students dig into these questions.

 Allow the group to discuss.
-Some ideas might be… 1) All people have worth because God created them.
+Some ideas might be: 1) All people have worth because God sent his Son to die for them.
 Every person has value in God’s eyes.
 They may have been raised differently than you or they may have challenges you don’t have.
-They may look different or act differently but they are created in the image of God, and that gives them great value.
+They may look different or act differently, but they are created in the image of God, and that gives them great value.
 2) Knowing people who are different can enhance your life and help you see the world more clearly.
 The walls that divide us are often ignorance, discomfort, fear, and sometimes even hate and we become free from these things as we break down these “walls of difference.”

-9. How did God demonstrate his love for you, even though you are different from him?
+13. How did God show his love for you, even though you are different from him?

-10. Does knowing how God loves you make it easier for you to love people who are different?
-If so, why?
+14. Does knowing how God loves you make it easier for you to love people who are different?

 Allow the group to discuss.
 It is easier for us to love others because we are so loved ourselves.